yinuo-136/DungeonGame/README.md

 * The player's inventory persists across time travelling.
 This means that if a player picks up a sword then travels through a time portal, the sword remains in their inventory as well as being back on the map available to pick up.

 Only the character can travel through time travel portals.

+The older player should still collect items and play out all `tick` and `interact` movements with those items as they did before.

 <details>
 <summary>